yt-project/yt/CONTRIBUTING.rst

 repository) and then make your changes in your own fork.
 When you are done, issue a pull request through the website for your new fork, and we can comment back and forth and eventually accept your changes.
-See :ref:`sharing-changes` for more information about contributing your changes to yt on bitbucket.
+See :ref:`sharing-changes` for more information about contributing your changes to yt on GitHub.

 Gallery Images and Videos
 -------------------------

 If you have an image or video you'd like to display in the image or video galleries, getting it included it easy!
-You can either fork the `yt homepage repository <http://bitbucket.org/yt_analysis/website>`_ and add it there, or email it to us and we'll add it to the `Gallery
+You can either fork the `yt homepage repository <http://github.com/yt-project/website>`_ and add it there, or email it to us and we'll add it to the `Gallery
 <http://yt-project.org/gallery.html>`_.